Rules of Golf

 The deadline to apply is February 14, 2018.

 As the National Sport Federation and governing body of golf in Canada, Golf Canada, in conjunction with the R&A and the United States Golf Association (USGA), has unveiled a preview of the proposed new Rules of Golf.
 This joint initiative was designed to modernize the Rules and make them easier to understand and apply.

-The online release of this preview by the R&A and USGA begins a six-month feedback and evaluation period during which all golfers worldwide can learn about the proposed changes and provide input before they are finalized in 2018 and take effect on 1 January 2019.
+The online release of this preview by the R&A and USGA began a six-month feedback and evaluation period, during which the R&A and USGA received feedback from thousands of golfers around the world.
+The changes are now being finalized and will take effect on January 1, 2019.

 Decision 34-3/10 (NEW - effective immediately as of April 25, 2017)

 It is appropriate for a Committee to use video evidence in resolving questions of fact when applying the Rules (see Decision 34-3/9).
 Such evidence may lead to the conclusion that a player breached the Rules or to the conclusion that there was no breach.
 Video evidence may also help players and the Committee in determining other factual questions such as the location of a player’s ball when it has not been found or where a ball last crossed the margin of a water hazard.